opf/openproject/docs/development/running-tests/README.md

 * Sometimes you want to test things manually.
 Always remember: If you test something more than once, write an automated test for it.
 * Assuming you do not have a version of Edge already installed on your computer, you can grab a VM with preinstalled IE's directly from Microsoft: http://www.modern.ie/en-us/virtualization-tools#downloads

+## Accessing a local OpenProject instance from a VM

 If you want to access the development server of OpenProject from a VM, you need to work around the CSP `localhost` restrictions.

 ### Old way, fixed compilation